naturalis/mebioda/doc/week1/w1d5/lecture1.md

 - Variety of different methods, e.g.:
   - Distance based, such as NJ
   - Optimality criterion-based, such as MP and ML
-  - Bayesian
+  - Bayesian, Markov chains
-- Variety of different interpretations outputs, e.g.:
+- Variety of different interpretations of output, e.g.:
   - Tips are species, individuals, or sequences
   - Branches are evolutionary change, time, or rates
   - Nodes are speciations or duplications